Model of Transfers Study sources

 book, 570 pages, with index, Further reading, and several appendices, ISBN: 9781107034266

 This incredibly well-written book is probably the best up-to-date introductory book on elementary Particle Physics.
-It is written in a clear and straight-forward language, contains a lot of illustrations, and thus it is easy to follow the the main idea of each chapter.
+It is written in a clear and straight-forward language, contains a lot of illustrations, and thus it is easy to follow the main idea of each chapter.
 The readabillity is also improved by the summary at the end of each chapter.
 Time to time the book refers an experiment and presents its result.

 A. Bettini, Introduction to Elementary Particle Physics, 2nd edition (Amazon link)